HDFGroup/vol-async/README.md

 This is due to the default Argobots thread stack size being too small (16384), and can be resovled by setting the environement variable:

     export ABT_THREAD_STACKSIZE=100000

+Setting the above environment variable could also fix an issue when an async application hangs.